Nissan discloses more dubious inspections amid Ghosn arrest

 - Digital divide is wider than federal statistics show, Microsoft study says

+The dubious practice did not result in quality or safety problems because they were the final step before the vehicles were shipped out, according to Nissan.
+The erroneous testing does not affect exports.

+The series of recalls is a serious embarrassment for the maker of the Leaf electric car, March subcompact and Infiniti luxury models, already reeling from Ghosn’s arrest.
+Ghosn had led a turnaround at Nissan, fostering an alliance with Renault SA of France.
+A star at Nissan for two decades, he was well known for drastic cost cuts.

+Nissan said earlier this year that it had altered the results of exhaust emissions and fuel economy tests of new vehicles sold in Japan.
 Last year, it said it had been carrying out illegal post-production tests at its plants, allowing those who weren’t qualified to routinely conduct tests.

+Honda denied that pressure from Ghosn to slash costs led inspectors to cut corners.

+“They were doing what they should do, too, but they were also doing what they shouldn’t have done,” he told reporters.